correctomatic/runner-image/README.md

 - `REDIS_PORT`: Port of the redis server
 - `REDIS_PASSWORD`: Password for the redis server
 - `DOCKER_OPTIONS`: JSON [Dockerode](https://github.com/apocas/dockerode) options for connecting to the docker server.
 If empty, will connecto to the local docker socket.
 See below for an example.
+- `DOCKER_OPTIONS_FILE`: Path to a file with the docker options.
+If `DOCKER_OPTIONS` is set, it will be ignored.
 - `DOCKER_TIMEOUT`: Timeout for the docker commands
+- `DOCKER_PULL`: If set to `true`, the container will pull the images before starting the tasks.
+- `DOCKER_PULL_TIMEOUT`: Timeout for the docker pull command.
+- `DOCKER_REPOSITORY_CREDENTIALS`: JSON object with the credentials for the docker repository.
+The key is the repository URL, and the value is an object with the `username` and `password` keys.
+- `DOCKER_REPOSITORY_CREDENTIALS_FILE`: Path to a file with the docker repository credentials.
+If `DOCKER_REPOSITORY_CREDENTIALS` is set, it will be merged with the contents of this file.
 - `CONCURRENT_NOTIFIERS`: Number of concurrent jobs sending notifications of completed tasks.

 There are also variables for debugging: